Best Allergy Friendly Kitchen Appliances

 What’s worth the investment?

 We have been a food allergy family for almost a decade.
-When unable to find safe food at the store we try to find a recipe and make our own.
+When we cannot find safe food at the store, we try to find a recipe and make our own.
 Having the right kitchen tools can make or break a recipe.
-There are such a wide variety of small kitchen appliances available it can seem a bit overwhelming.
-Below we made a list of some of the tools we have used successfully or have considered adding to our allergy-friendly kitchen.
+There is such a wide variety of small kitchen appliances available that it can seem a bit overwhelming.
+Below, we made a list of some of the tools we have used successfully or have considered adding to our allergy-friendly kitchen.

 *As an allergy family we love making helpful lists of allergy-friendly resources and products.
 From time to time these post contains some affiliate links to help support this blog.